Moroccan Coffee Culture

 Home coffee ritual

 Historically a male domain, cafes are now increasingly mixed, especially in modern Casablanca and Marrakech.
-They remain social hubs for discussion, games, and people-watching [citation:9][citation:10].
+They remain social hubs for discussion, games, and people-watching.

 French colonial architecture still defines many iconic cafe terraces.